Jackevansevo/Blog/content/building-colour-schemes-with-mini.base16.md

 Fortunately, mini.nvim comes with:
-[mini.base16](https://github.com/echasnovski/mini.base16), a plugin that allows you to generate vim colourschemes from a base16 palette.
-The [base16 project](https://github.com/chriskempson/base16) is a popular framework for expressing colourschemes from a palette of 16 colours.
-Various tools exist to convert these palettes into colourschemes for different applications.
+[mini.base16](https://github.com/echasnovski/mini.base16), a plugin that allows you to generate vim colorschemes from a base16 palette.
+The [base16 project](https://github.com/chriskempson/base16) is a popular framework for expressing colorschemes from a palette of 16 colours.
+Various tools exist to convert these palettes into colorschemes for different applications.

 <div class="alert alert-warning fst-italic">
 Aside: if you've been programming for